MalSight-Sec/SOC/README.md

 2.) $ Get-Service | Where-Object { $_.status -eq "Running" } ⇒ ( Only running services )

-3.) $Get-Service -Name "BackupService” ⇒ specific service show )
+3.) $Get-Service -Name "BackupService” ⇒  ( specific service show )

 4.) $ Get-Service -Name "B*” ⇒  ( Only extract “B” letter service )

 5.) $ Get-Service -Name “BackupService” | Select-Object “ ⇒ ( Only extend version )

-6.) $ Get-WmiObject -Class Win32_Service -Filter "Name = 'BackupService'" | Select-Object * ⇒ ( wmi Advanced Command and this wmi but a new version of PowerShell supports andan  old version supports)
+6.) $ Get-WmiObject -Class Win32_Service -Filter "Name = 'BackupService'" | Select-Object * ⇒ ( wmi Advanced Command and this wmi but a new version of PowerShell supports and an  old version supports)

 7.) $ Get-CimInstance -Class Win32_Service -Filter "Name = 'BackupService'" | Select-Object * ⇒ ( same but this ciminstance new version PowerShell support not old version support )